ibrahimakdemir/ArrayWithConditionsAndLoops/README.md

 I developed this console application to reinforce the topics taught by our instructor [Türkay Ürkmez](https://github.com/turkayurkmez) during the Turkcell's "Gençlere Yatırım, Geleceğe Yazılım!"

->**Here I will add detailed explanations of how each step of the code is performed.
+>**I will add detailed explanations of how each step of the code is performed.
 This reinforces the knowledge I have used while writing the code.**

 Using the knowledge I acquired from this week's lessons, including array, while, for, try-catch, switch-case, Random, and flag, I have developed a console application.
 This application will use arrays to display the highest and lowest numbers, separate odd-even-prime numbers, and calculate the average and sum of the numbers.